EllisOllier/EllisOllier/README.md

 - 👋 Hi, I’m @EllisOllier
-- 👀 I’m interested in becoming a software engineer.
+- 👀 I’m interested in becoming a full stack engineer.
 - 🌱 I have intermediate knowledge in HTML, CSS and JavaScript.
 - 👨‍💻 I'm currently completeing The Odin Project.
 - 📫 You can reach me on here by creating an issues on the project you are interested in.